xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 </tbody>
 </table>

-When the test suite reaches 4 test failures, the execution stops immediately.
-In the **Execution log**, the report shows full information of the test cases executed only, which is 5 test cases in this example.
-Katalon Studio auto-generates the report of the executed test case (in this example: 5 test cases result) to JUnit, HTML, PDF, and CSV.
+In the **Execution log**, the report shows information of the executed test cases only, which is 5 test cases in this example.
+Katalon Studio auto-generates the report of 5 executed test case result in JUnit, HTML, PDF, and CSV format.

 You can also apply the terminate execution conditionally with **Retry all**, **Retry immediately**, and **Data-driven testing**.
 These cases follow the same logic with this example, following the definition of a test failure mentioned.

 ### Terminate Test Suite Collection In Sequential Mode

 Given that you have 5 test suites, each test suite has 10 test cases.
-You set the ``maxFailedTests=20``.
-The test suite has the result describes in the table below:
+You set the ``maxFailedTests=20`` (T = 20).

  >**Notes**:
  >